A heartfelt thank you to the VFW for continuing the tradition of the annual flag raising ceremonies at our elementary schools today.

 #proud2bFD

-1 day ago, FDCSD
+about 1 month ago, FDCSD

 students smiling in a group photo